alihassanijr/.dotfiles/README.md

 ### Zathura config
 My go-to PDF viewer, especially if I'm writing TeX, because it's awesome and has vim key bindings.
+(Alias: `zat $FILENAME`)
+What I wish I could figure out is a way to get it running in-terminal instead of the GTK gui window, but I'm guessing it's a long shot on mac.

+That's why by default, VimTex opens a kitty window split and calls a python-based PDF preview script with vim key bindings.
+It is useful  sometimes -- but if I ever need to dig in, zoom in, forward search, stuff like that, I get Zathura back by just doing `<leader>lv`.

 ### Custom scripts
 These are under [scripts/](scripts/), but the installer links them to `~/.local/bin`.